shashwatsing/assignment1-handout/README.md

 * `compute_orientation` (5 points)
 * `compute_command` (15 points)

-Detailed instructions for the contents of each function follow:
+Detailed instructions for the contents of each function follow.
+There are local tests provided for each function in `test/test_position_controller.py`.

 ### 2.1 `compute_body_z_accel` (5 points)
 This function uses the desired acceleration and current rotation to